 Rather than being a tangible physical quantity such as body temperature or blood glucose, SS is an abstract construct made up of various conceptual, elements (items).
 In this way, the three classification systems are similar to a psychometric scale that might measure a construct such as quality of life. … In the case of SS, we measure CNS hyper-excitability and try to relate this to a purported drug-induced serotonin excess.

 *** One must observe that in their paper they repeatedly use words in a value-laden or misleading way — ‘assumptions about SS’ (six occurrences), to mis-describe observations, deductions and conclusions based on good evidence.
-Like-wise their use of ‘purported’ (six occurrences), ‘claim’, ‘refusing’.
+Likewise, their use of ‘purported’ (six occurrences), ‘claim’, ‘refusing’.
 I will leave the examples there, but check them out, you may get the impression of low objectivity and immature attitudes, as I do.

-One specific comment on the summation they make about establishing their four criticisms must be of the ‘challenge’ they make to the ‘assumption’ that hyperthermia is a hallmark of severe ST (hypothesis 3).
-They make a fundamental error by dichotomizing the continuous variable of temperature using an inappropriate cut-off of 41.1c for ‘hyperthermia’ (I am sure any statistician reading this will be aghast).
+One specific comment, on the summation they make about establishing their four criticisms, must be of the ‘challenge’ they make to the ‘assumption’ that hyperthermia is a hallmark of severe ST (hypothesis 3).
+They make a fundamental error by dichotomizing the continuous variable of temperature using a totally inappropriate cut-off of 41.1c for ‘hyperthermia’ (I am sure any statistician reading this will be aghast).
 I trust there is no one who was read my work will not realize immediately how mind-numbingly absurd this notion is.
 Never mind the animal work that shows conclusively that it is progressively increasing core body temperature that causes death.
-It is also the case that no human patient has died of ST without having progressively increasing core body temperature >~ 39c (with the typical consequences of DIC etc.), and that no case of SSRI caused ST has died or had hyperthermia in excess of 38.5 — that data is from the Hunter toxicology series of five thousand patients.
+It is also the case that no human patient has died of ST without having progressively increasing core body temperature >~ 39c, and that no case of SSRI caused ST has died or had hyperthermia in excess of 38.5 — that data is from the Hunter toxicology series of more than five thousand patients.

 Remember the admonition ‘caveat lector’.